What is Vaping?

 Myth: Everyone Vapes

-20% of youth in British Columbia report using vaping e-liquids with or without nicotine.
-1 in 5 youth may try, but it is not everyone.
+According to McCreary's 2018 Adolescent Health Survey, 21% of all BC secondary students report vaping with nicotine and 19% without nicotine.
+One in five youth may try, but it is not everyone.

 Myth: Vaping is safer than smoking tobacco.